IsraelCabrera/frigate/docs/docs/guides/getting_started.md

    1. Specifically, follow the steps in the [Install using the apt repository](https://docs.docker.com/engine/install/debian/#install-using-the-repository) section
 2. Add your user to the docker group as described in the [Linux postinstall steps](https://docs.docker.com/engine/install/linux-postinstall/)

-## Installing Frigate
+## Installing Security

 This section shows how to create a minimal directory structure for a Docker installation on Debian.
-If you have installed Frigate as a Home Assistant Add-on or another way, you can continue to [Configuring Frigate](#configuring-frigate).
+If you have installed Security as a Home Assistant Add-on or another way, you can continue to [Configuring Security](#configuring-security).

 ### Setup directories

-Frigate will create a config file if one does not exist on the initial startup.
+Security will create a config file if one does not exist on the initial startup.
 The following directory structure is the bare minimum to get started.
-Once Frigate is running, you can use the built-in config editor which supports config validation.
+Once Security is running, you can use the built-in config editor which supports config validation.

 ```
 .